sp33dyS/battleship/README.md

 # battleship
 Battleship! game from Codecademy Python tutorial

-Feel free to test a post bugs and opinions.
+Feel free to test and post bugs and opinions.